Frequently Asked Questions

 How safe is this camp?

 Risk management and safety guidelines are our top priorities.
-Nature Camps minimizes risks through staff training and management, proper equipment management, and daily 45-minute staff meetings at the end of the day.
+Nature Camps minimizes risks through staff training and management, proper equipment management, and daily staff meetings.
 We know that effective outdoor educators must constantly upgrade their safety, environmental, educational, and risk management practices.
 Our approach to safety and risk management is entwined with competence, sound judgment, and purposeful, substantial programming.
 Our staff implicitly guides every action and interaction, to reduce accident potential.
 At Nature Camps it truly comes down to this: If there is a situation where safety would be compromised, it is a situation in which we will not participate.

 One part of our health and safety protocol is tick checks, to prevent tick-borne diseases.
 Parents are invited to partake in Nature Camps' safety policy by performing an additional tick check at home.